Moduli of vector bundles on $\mu_n$-gerbes over genus 2 curves and the period-index problem: Introduction

 The period–index problem has also been studied in a variety of arithmetic and geometric settings. \begin{itemize} \item Lieblich showed in \cite{Lieblich_08, Lieblich_11} that if $L$ is a finitely generated field of transcendence degree~$2$ over a local field $K$, with $L$ an $\mathcal O_K$-algebra, and if $\alpha \in \Br(L)$ has period prime to the residue characteristic of $K$, then: \begin{itemize} \item if $\alpha$ is unramified, then $\ind(\alpha)=\per(\alpha)$; \item if $\alpha$ is ramified, then $\ind(\alpha)\mid \per(\alpha)^2$. \end{itemize} \item Antieau, Auel, Ingalls, Krashen, and Lieblich proved in \cite{Antieau_Auel_Ingalls_Krashen_Lieblich_19} that if $S$ is a geometrically integral surface over a $p$-adic field $K$ and $\alpha \in \Br(K(S))$ has period prime to $6p$, then $\ind(\alpha) \mid \per(\alpha)^4$. \item Benoist~\cite{Benoist_19} showed that if $S$ is a connected smooth projective surface over $\RR$ with $S(\RR)=\varnothing$, and $\alpha\in \Br(\RR(S))$, then $\ind(\alpha) = \per(\alpha)$. \item Huybrechts showed in \cite{Huybrecht_25} that if $X$ is a projective hyperkähler manifold admitting a Lagrangian fibration, then there exists an integer $N_X$ such that for every $\alpha \in \Br(X)$ with $\per(\alpha)$ coprime to $N_X$ one has $\ind(\alpha) \mid \per(\alpha)^{\dim(X)/2}$.

 In particular, if $X = S^{[n]}$ is the Hilbert scheme of a $K3$ surface and $\alpha\in \Br(X)$, then $\ind(\alpha) \mid \per(\alpha)^n$. \end{itemize}

-In this paper, as an application of the explicit description of the moduli space of twisted sheaves of rank~$2$ with trivial determinant as a Brauer–Severi variety, we compute the period and index of the corresponding Brauer class in terms of the index of the Brauer–Severi variety and the existence of a rational point.
-In particular, we prove that for a genus-$2$ curve over a $C_1$-field, every $2$-torsion Brauer class satisfies the period-index equality.
+In this paper, as an application of the explicit description of the moduli space of twisted sheaves of rank~$2$ with trivial determinant as a Brauer--Severi variety, we compute the period and index of the corresponding Brauer class in terms of the index of the Brauer--Severi variety and the existence of a rational point.
+We first establish a general result for the period--index problem over an arbitrary field for a genus $2$ curve.